Even before we set off on our overlanding Africa adventure, volunteering with monkeys in South Africa was on our wish list.

 Daktari Bush School and Wildlife Orphanage teaches the local children about the environment and also cares for injured and abandoned animals.
 Volunteers can be involved with teaching the children and playing a part in educating the next generation as to the importance of wildlife conservation.

-We heard good things about this organisation while in South Africa, and as it is located near to Kruger it’s another option to consider if you also want to visit Kruger National Park.
+We heard good things about this organisation while in South Africa, and as it is located near Kruger it’s another option to consider if you also want to visit Kruger National Park.

 For details about volunteering at Daktari, click here or watch this video about them: